netdata/netdata/database/engine/README.md

 ## Files

-With the DB engine memory mode the metric data are stored in database files.
+With the DB engine mode the metric data are stored in database files.
 These files are organized in pairs, the datafiles and their corresponding journalfiles, e.g.:

 ```sh